 In 2014, Google began giving ranking preference to sites that use SSL assurance.
 The company stated in a blog post that the influence on search rankings was small, but that it might increase the importance of SSL in its search algorithms in the future.
 Google has a goal of all sites being secured with SSL.
-So even if you have a blog or website that doesn’t involve e-commerce or login data, there’s a still a real benefit to adding SSL protection.
+So even if you have a blog or website that doesn’t involve e-commerce or login data, there’s still a real benefit to adding SSL protection.

 Types of SSLs

 There are several different types of certificates that include the same essential level of encryption.
 SSLs with advanced features are ideal for certain websites.